politecnicoDAW-2022/DIW-Proyecto-Etecher/README.md

 ### DON,T PUT _".", "..."_ OR _"etc..."_ IN THE COMMIT MESSAGE

+To copy all main branch content to your branch put:

+    git checkout main .

+If you only want an specific file put:

+    git checkout main <file name>

 ---

 ## When you do a commit, inform to the rest